Fish-Network/docusaurus-deployment/docs/intro.md

 * **Responsibilities:** Recruit/coach Organizers, ensure compliance quality bar, provide shared services (deal flow, BD, ops), run funnel‑wide programs.
 * **Incentives:** Platform fees, brand/community expansion, ability to route capital to top‑performing Organizers, LP relations.

-### **Fish Rewards Points**

-Fish Points are a social reward mechanism designed to boost engagement within our investor ecosystem.
-This enables angel investors and emerging managers a new avenue to showcase their wins, build community, and connect with like-minded investors.

-There are several ways for awarding and using Fish Points; capital commitments, community decision making processes, voting, and other future use-cases.

-This will ultimately help streamline retail crowdfunding, and activate a new network of emerging managers.

 ### _**Structure (Today):**_ Investors earn reputation points by committing capital into Fish Schools.
 The **current live model** uses the "80/20 Micro‑Fund" structure described below (≥80% to investments; ≤20% to admin/ops).

 The previously proposed **"50/40/10 Split"** is a **future, optional liquidity model under exploration only** and **is not active or available in the live product today.** Any references to 50/40/10 should be read as roadmap concepts, subject to further legal, technical, and market validation.